-Since 1944, the National Council on Alcoholism and Drug Dependence (NCADD, Inc.) has been a valuable resource for millions of people struggling with addiction.
+Since 1944, the former National Council on Alcoholism and Drug Dependence (NCADD, Inc.) had been a valuable resource for millions of people struggling with addiction.
+NCADD-RA proudly continues that tradition in the Rochester/Monroe County area.

 The National Council on Alcoholism and Drug Dependence-Rochester Area (NCADD-RA), has been designated as the national upstate New York affiliate of the National Organization on Fetal Alcohol Syndrome (NOFAS) Network.